How to Buy a Computer

 Where to Buy?

-Look at your local computer store first, they may have some good deals and offer local support.
+Research prices online, then look at your local computer store first, as they may have some good deals and offer local support.
 Office supply and electronics stores such as Staples, Office Depot, and Best Buy are good options to explore too.
 If you're comfortable buying online, check out Dell, Gateway and other vendors to compare features and pricing.

 Check out other articles in this category: